Highlights From the Fab11 Conference at MIT

 Fab cities program

-Another interesting part of the day was the Fab cities program, where prominent civic leaders from around the world pledged to make their cities self sustainable in 40 years.
+Another interesting part of the day was the Fab cities program, where prominent civic leaders from around the world pledged to make their cities self-sustainable in 40 years.
 From India, Kerala was also a part of the program and was represented by Mr.Jayasankar Prasad, CEO of the Kerala Startup Mission.
-Kerala had recently setup two Fab Labs in the state at Kochi and Trivandrum in the hope of promoting the Maker culture and harbouring innovation.
+Kerala had recently set up two Fab Labs in the state at Kochi and Trivandrum in the hope of promoting the Maker culture and harboring innovation.

 And finally, the next Fab conference “Fab12” will be hosted at Shenzhen, in the heart of the industrial area.
 Don’t miss your opportunity to get there :)